 Figure 2.
 Predicted probability of successful sanctions as a function of Trust.

 Figure 3.
-Predicted probability of successful sanctions as a function of Membership: Political Party and Professional Association.
+Predicted probability of successful sanctions as a function of Membership: Political party and Professional association.

 Figure 4.
-Predicted probability of successful sanctions as a function of confidence: Professional Party, Government, Parliaments, and Courts.
+Predicted probability of successful sanctions as a function of confidence: Professional party, government, parliaments, and courts.